-Here, $\sigma$ is the noise scale, $p_\sigma$ is the distribution of $\sigma$, and $\lambda(\sigma)$ gives the weights for different noise scales.
-We keep the same choice as EDM, and their detailed values are listed in \ap{app:sample}.
+Here, $\sigma$ is the noise scale, $p_\sigma$ is the distribution of $\sigma$, and $\lambda(\sigma)$ gives weights for different noise scales.
+We follow the same configuration as EDM, with detailed values listed in \cref{app:sample}.
 Under \eq{eq:loss-diff}, we expect the DM to learn the environment dynamics from the dataset.

-With a trained DM $D_\theta$, we can now sample state sequence $\tau_s^N$ beginning at $s_0$ and corresponding to a given action sequence $\tau_a$, started from pure noise $\tau^0 \sim \caN(0, t_0^2\mI)$.
-We directly use the EDM sampler for higher sampling accuracy and speed, but slightly modify the denoising part to apply the conditions.
-Most parts of the sampling process are the same as EDM, so we list it in \alg{alg:diff-sampling} in \ap{app:sample}.
-For brevity, we denote this sample process as sampling from a distribution $p_\theta(\tau | s_0, \tau_a)$.
+With a trained DM $D_\theta$, we can now sample a state sequence $\tau_s^N$ beginning from $s_0$ and corresponding to a given action sequence $\tau_a$, starting from pure noise $\tau^0 \sim \caN(0, t_0^2\mI)$.
+We utilize the EDM sampler for improved sampling accuracy and speed, with a slightly modification in the denoising part to apply the conditions.
+Most of the sampling process remains identical to EDM, so we provide the details in \alg{alg:diff-sampling} in \alg{app:sample}.
+For brevity, we denote this sampling process as drawing from the distribution $p_\theta(\tau | s_0, \tau_a)$.

-Though we now have DMs to generate state trajectories, the initial action trajectory for the condition is still left blank.
-Random action trajectories will only give low-quality samples, as it equals to execute a random policy from $s_0$.
-Besides, if we directly pick the action sequence from a real trajectory in the dataset, it still corresponds to the underlying behavior policy instead of the learning policy, which does not fulfill our expectation of keeping policy consistency.
-Therefore, we need to obtain the initial action trajectory with the assistance of a single-step dynamics model.
+Though we can now use DMs to generate state trajectories, the choice of initial action trajectory is worth considering.
+Relying on random action trajectories would produce low-reward samples, as it is equivalent to executing a random policy from $s_0$.
+Moreover, directly picking an real action sequence from the dataset would still correspond to the underlying behavior policy rather than the learning policy, which fails to meet our goal of maintaining policy consistency.
+Therefore, we need to derive the initial action trajectory with the assistance of a single-step dynamics model.
 Besides, we do not incorporate policy information in the generation process of the DM, so the immediate synthetic trajectories requires further refinement.
 We will introduce the details in the next section.